AndersDeath/diary2/000-current.md

 4. The local photographer taken a photo for Green Card
 5. Ksusha helped me and applyed for Green Card lottery
 6. Did some maths and other things.
+7. Learned management a bit.
+Unfortunately I didn't have enough time for it today.